 UMass CASA

-Urban Test Bed
+DFW Urban Test Bed

-CASA and the North Central Texas Council of Governments (NCTCOG) are embarking on a five-year, $10 million project to create the Dallas Fort Worth (DFW) Urban Demonstration Network.
+CASA and the North Central Texas Council of Governments (NCTCOG) have embarked on a five-year, $10 million project to create the Dallas Fort Worth (DFW) Urban Demonstration Network.
 This project is centered on the deployment of a network of 8 dual-pol, X-band radars to demonstrate improved hazardous weather forecasts, warnings and response in a densely populated urban environment.
 These radars provide weather hazard information at spatial and temporal scales that are relevant to urban decision-making and human response.
 The project goals are to:

 • 1.
 To develop high-resolution, two and three-dimensional mapping of current and future atmospheric conditions, focusing on the lower atmosphere, to detect and forecast severe wind, tornado, hail, ice, and flash flood hazards.